 - Applicants must have a minimum GPA of 3.0, currently attending a Lake Elsinore Unified School District high school (as listed above), and plan to attend a four-year college or university, technical school, or community college with plans to transfer to a four-year college or university.

 - Applicants must submit application and all required materials through the City’s online application system.
-Late applications will not be accepted.
+Late or incomplete applications will not be accepted.
+Please review your packet prior to submitting.

 - Applications will be awarded in May each year.